 Asparagus

 This nutrient-rich vegetable is a great source of vitamins A, C, and E, as well as fiber.
-Asparagus is also one of the few vegetables that contain a significant amount of glutathione, which is an important antioxidant for detoxifying the body.
+Asparagus is one of the few vegetables that contain a significant amount of glutathione, which is an important antioxidant for detoxifying the body.

 Artichokes